Stock market today: Asian stocks lower after Wall Street holds steady near record highs

 On the upside for investors, the report also showed that expectations for inflation among U.S. consumers ticked down a bit.

-In other trading, U.S. benchmark crude oil lost 29 cents to $78.58 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, was down 30 cents at $82.36 per barrel.
+In other trading, U.S. benchmark crude oil lost 36 cents to $78.51 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, shed 35 cents to $82.31 per barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.